saycel/Litelist/README.md

 Run commands prepended with `docker-compose run web`

+`mix ecto.migrate` becomes `docker-compose run web mix ecto.migrate`

+`mix ecto.migrate` becomes `docker-compose run web mix ecto.migrate`

 ### Amnesia database

 Amnesia is an elixir wrapper around erlang's Mnesia database.

 This database is used for settings because it has a stronger guarantee that it will be read than postgres has.
 As long as the site is up, the Mnesia SettingsDatabase should be available.

+#### Setup

-`mix ecto.migrate` becomes `docker-compose run web mix ecto.migrate`
+1. `docker-compose run web mix amnesia.create --database Litelist.Settings.SettingsDatabase --disk`

+#### Test environment setup

+1. `docker-compose run web /bin/bash`
+2. `MIX_ENV=test mix amnesia.create --database Litelist.Settings.SettingsDatabase --disk`

 Some useful commands